 The Company's inability to generate sufficient cash flows to satisfy its debt obligations, or to refinance its indebtedness on commercially reasonable terms or at all would materially and adversely affect its business, results of operations and financial condition.
 Failure to meet its debt obligations could result in default under its lending agreements.
 In the event of such default, the holders of such indebtedness could elect to declare all of the funds borrowed thereunder to be immediately due and payable, together with accrued and unpaid interest, and the Company could, among other remedies that may be available, be forced into bankruptcy, insolvency or liquidation.
 If the Company's operating performance declines, it may need to seek waivers from the holders of such indebtedness to avoid being in default under the instruments governing such indebtedness.
-If the Company breaches its covenants under its indebtedness, it may not be able to obtain a waiver from the holders of such indebtedness, and the holders of such indebtedness could exercise their rights as described above and the Company could, among other remedies that may be forced into bankruptcy or liquidation.
-A default under the agreements governing certain of the Company's existing or future indebtedness and the remedies sought by the holders of such indebtedness could exercise their rights as described above and the company could, among other remedies that may be available, be forced into bankruptcy, insolvency or liquidation.
+If the Company breaches its covenants under its indebtedness, it may not be able to obtain a waiver from the holders of such indebtedness on terms acceptable to the Company or at all.
+If this occurs, the Company would be in default under such indebtedness, and the holders of such indebtedness could exercise their rights as described above and the Company could, among other remedies that may be available, be forced into bankruptcy, insolvency or liquidation.
 A default under the agreements governing certain of the Company's existing or future indebtedness and the remedies sought by the holders of such indebtedness could make the Company unable to pay principal or interest on the debt.